Definition

 Firmware

 Firmware is software that provides basic machine instructions that allow the hardware to function and communicate with other software running on a device.
-Firmware provides low-level control for a device's hardware.
+Firmware provides low-level control for the various basic aspects of a specific piece of hardware, such as its startup, communication, interaction with the operating and other hardware, and so on.
 For this reason, it is sometimes called "software for hardware."
-Another distinguishing feature is that firmware is not generally designed to be user friendly.

 Software

-Firmware that is embedded in flash memory chips can be updated more easily than firmware written to ROM or EPROM.
+Firmware embedded in flash memory chips can be updated more easily than firmware written to ROM or EPROM.
 As flash memory plays a bigger role in the enterprise, admins must learn about the types of flash and their use cases.

-This was last updated in June 2022
+This was last updated in November 2024

-Continue Reading About firmware
+Continue Reading About What is firmware?